Norwegian Cruise Ships By Age: Newest to Oldest (2027-1998)

 Norwegian Luna Cruise Ship

 Norwegian Luna will become the second cruise ship built for the Prima Plus class and sister ship to Norwegian Aqua.
-The vessel will feature the thrilling Aqua Slidecoaster, a digital sports complex called Glow Court, and many of the features already found on other Prima class ships.
+The vessel will feature the thrilling Aqua Slidecoaster, a digital sports complex called Glow Court, and many of the features already found on other Prima-class ships.
 However, there will no longer be any go-kart track.
 The ship will be based out of Miami and will sail the Caribbean.

-• Debut: March 2026
+• Will Arrive: March 2026

 • Gross Tonnage: 156,300